 Viator currently has a Batu Caves tour advertised at $40 per person, this includes pick up from hotel and coach driver out to Batu Caves with a guided tour.
 We paid less than $10 for the 5 of us to visit Batu Caves by using public transport.

 We were staying in an AirBNB apartment near the Bukit Nanas monorail station, which is a short walk along a covered walkway to the Dang Wangi light rail station.
+There are also some great hotels in Kuala Lumpur and this area is very central if AirBNB isn’t your thing.
 From here we caught the train to Pasar Seni, which was another short, covered walk to Kuala Lumpur station.
 The train from Kuala Lumpur station went straight to Batu Caves station at the end of the line and takes about half an hour.
 I can’t find the exact costings for the trains but I remember working it out to be $7.80AUD for all 5 of us.
-This is a substantial saving over taking a tour that would have cost us close to $200AUD.

 The limestone hill is visible from the station and you can see the temple grounds to the right from the exit.
 We went the weekend of EID (end of Ramadan) and it was very busy so it was a bit of a shuffle along to get to the entrance.
 When we got to the gates it was now obvious why the going was so slow, the crowd had to squeeze through a single gate to get to the forecourt.
 Once through here though it opens up and the going is a bit quicker.

 The temple caves are free to visit but if you’re not dressed appropriately it will be a small fee for a sarong to cover up.
 Make your way though the entrance and head up the stairs.
 Take your time, they are pretty steep, I can imagine that a few people would have taken a tumble down those stairs as they are also narrow.
 There are platforms at intervals where you can stop and catch your breath, especially if you are like me and loath climbing stairs!